 df_released <- butterfly::release(

-butterflycount$february, # This is the previous version you are comparing it to
+butterflycount$february, # Previous version you are comparing it to

-datetime_variable = "time", # This is the unique ID variable they have in common
+datetime_variable = "time", # Unique ID variable they have in common

 include_new = TRUE # Whether to include new rows or not, default is TRUE